feathersjs-ecosystem/dataloader/docs/index.md

 <!--- class DataLoader --------------------------------------------------------------------------->
 <h2 id="class-dataloader">class DataLoader( batchLoadFunc [, options] )</h2>

 This library re-exports [Dataloader](https://www.npmjs.com/package/dataloader) from its original package.
-Please see its documentation for more information. `loaderOptions` given to `BatchLoader` will be used to configure Dataloaders.
+Please see its documentation for more information. `loaderOptions` given to `ServiceLoader` will be used to configure Dataloaders.
 You can also import `Dataloader` along with some helpful utility functions to build custom loaders.

   ```js
   const { DataLoader uniqueResults, uniqueKeys } = require("feathers-dataloader");